OH1KH/cqrlog/README.md

 From folder "compiled" you find ready compiled binary files against official Cqrlog and for this "local_testing" source.
 There is also "newupdate.zip" that includes "newupdate.sh", a script that does Cqrlog backup and update for you with selected binary file.
 Same folder has also README.md that holds further informations.
-Compiled version may be one step behind the source here.
+Ready compiled version (subversion) number may be one step behind of the source here.
 I'll test source for some time before releasing it as ready compiled.
+Source here is "daily snapshot" and may contain bugs and update several times during day.